-* A HYMN: #232 Join All the Glorious Names (on insert)
+* A HYMN: #614For All the Saints

 * THE DOXOLOGY, MORNING PRAYER, & THE LORD’S PRAYER

-* THE COMMISSION & the BENEDICTION
+** THE COMMISSION and the BENEDICTION

 * ORGAN POSTLUDE

 * Indicates congregation standing; C = Cong.
-Response; zIndicates 8:00 service ** 10:45 service
+Response; zIndicates 8:00 service; ** Indicates 10:45 service